siberianfox/tinygwiki/TinyG-Command-Line.md

 ### Groups
 A group is a collection of related tokens.
 Groups are used to specify all parameters for a motor, an axis, a PWM channel, or other logical grouping.
 A group is similar in concept to a RESTful resource or composite.
 The list of groups is:

-# Terms, Concepts and Background
-This page describes how configuration works in **text mode**.
-All configs on this page are also accessible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
-Well almost.
-Those few commands that apply to only one mode or the other are noted.

 When typing in configs a '$' must be the first character of the line.
 Input is case insensitive.